 - The Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

 - Universal Credit - if you and your partner have a combined income from work of £15,400 or less a year after tax

 - Your child gets Disability Allowance

-- Your child has left care through special guardianship or an adoption or residence order
+- Your child has left care under a special guardianship order, child arrangements order or adoption order

 - Children of Zambrano Carers